vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 import {vars} from '@site/static/variables.json';

 The first step in using <Config v="names.product"/> is to index a set of related documents or content into a corpus.
-Indexing a document enables you to make data available for search and retrieval.
+This reference page provides a detailed guide for how to do that.

 ## Standard Indexing Service